Ninja blenders are advertised as being able to blend anything from liquids to ice.

 Why Does My Ninja Blender Have Burning Smell?

-There are a few reasons that your Ninja blender may smell burned.
+Why does my Ninja blender smell like its burning?
+There are a few reasons that your Ninja smells like burning.

 If this is something that you’re experiencing, please read on to discover some of the most likely reasons and what you can do so it doesn’t happen again.

-1. Too Much Ice In The Blender Causes Ninja Blender Smells
+1. Too Much Ice In The Blender Causes Ninja Burning Smell

-One of the most common reasons why a Ninja cup smell like burning is because there’s too much ice in the jar or cup for the motor to handle.
+One of the most common reasons why a Ninja blender smells like burning plastic is because there’s too much ice in the jar or cup for the motor to handle.

 When this happens, it’s basically choking out the motor and causing friction within the blades which leads to an odd burning type Ninja blender smell.